valango/AdventOfCode_2021/README.md

 * `day 05:` Simple, but... man, I hate numbers - I just can't _see_ them!.
 * `day 06:` Now, this was a good lesson - I lost at least 30mins implementing _an illustration of example_, rather than the actual logic of the process. 🤬
 * `day 07:` This seemingly trivial puzzle left me clueless - I just could not 👁👁 visualize the problem!<br>Only when I figured out it is like finding a balance point for a bar with suspended weights⚖️, everything became clear, finally.
 * `day 08:` Wasted too much time working on description details.
 Succeeded debugging of code #2 only after using simplified datasets.
+* `day 09:` Made _a lot_ of mistakes. 🤡

 ## Track record